queerhavenproject/queerhavenproject.github.io/content/en/Learning/_index.md

 description: "lets learn"
 ---

-Check out the posts below to learn more about the critical issues affecting 2SLGBTQIA adults.
+Check out the posts below to learn more about the queer housing crisis, service gaps for 2SLGBTQIA+ individuals experiencing homelessness, and community examples of change.